 - When you can, work with a company committed to customer service.
 MOO will get my card business from now on

-- If you really want a card with rich black background, download their templates and design your card yourself on black background
+- If you really want a card with a rich black background, download their templates and design your card yourself on black background

-- Before using the image on MOO site, convert it to CMYK in Photoshop and verify the black levels
+- Before using the image on the MOO site, convert it to CMYK in Photoshop and verify the black levels

-- If you don’t want to go through this process, avoid using black background photographs on black card background
+- If you don’t want to go through this process, avoid using black background photographs on a black card background

 Thank you very much MOO!